pcardotatgit/automation_lab_challenge/README.md

 - pip install -r requirements.txt
 - start the backend challenge python script , type : python mission.py

+## Run the lab

-The principle of the challenge is to loop on runing the ***mission.py*** script in order to see when it stop.
+The principle of the lab is to loop on runing the ***mission.py*** script in order to see when it stop.
 And then fix the issue

 The script stops a lot of times, at every key point of the lab.
 Either to highlight some information about the APIs we use, or to ask you to fix something which ( voluntarily ) doesn't work.